 - An aqueduct patio and house are usually the final stop on a visit that transports visitors to a time gone by.
 The confined lives of the Carmelite monks led to not just studies, but to the orchards that today make up the Chimalistac neighborhood.
 The order’s expertise covered their expenses and earned them recognition.
 It’s a reputation persisting even today in the life of the greater San Ángel neighborhood.

-Visits to Museo de el Carmen are easy from Metro Barranca del Muerto, or from the metrobus, La Bombilla.
-Some will also take advantage of the walk through the beautiful Chimalistac neighborhood when arriving from Metro Miguel Ángel de Quevedo.
+Visits to Museo de el Carmen are easy from Metro Barranca del Muerto, or from the Metrobús station, La Bombilla.
+Some will want to take advantage of the walk through the beautiful Chimalistac neighborhood when arriving from Metro Miguel Ángel de Quevedo.
 It’s a great way to begin a visit to many of the other sites in San Ángel.